 It can be confusing to understand the Illinois Corrections' System.
 If you are trying to find, visit, or talk with someone who is in jail, there are rules and regulations that you should know.
-This article will give you an introduction to those rules and also give you links so that you can find more information.
+This article talks about those rules and has links so you can learn more.

 Finding an inmate

-To find out an inmate’s location after they are transferred out of the R&C you will need the inmate’s last name, birthday, or IDOC number.
+You can find out an inmate’s location after they are transferred out of the R&C. You will need the inmate’s last name, birthday, or IDOC number.
 You can then search for the inmate's location using the IDOC Inmate Search.

-If you would like to keep track of an inmate’s movements, you can register with Victim Information and Notification Everyday (VINE).
-VINE was established to notify victims whenever a prisoner is moved, in transport, or about to be paroled.
+If you would like to keep track of an inmate, you can register with Victim Information and Notification Everyday (VINE).
+VINE notifies victims when a prisoner moves, or is about to go on parole.
 It is available to everyone.
 There is also a link on each prisoner’s page on the IDOC website to sign up for VINE notifications.

 Sending mail to an inmate

 Inmates can receive mail at any time during their stay in prison.
 You may write to them as you would anyone else.
 When addressing the envelope, include the inmate number underneath or next to the inmate’s name.
-It is very important that both the name and number of the prisoner be written exactly as it is written on the IDOC website.
+Both the name and number of the prisoner must be written how they are on the IDOC website.
 Do not use nicknames or your letter will be returned.

 Mail that you send the inmate will be opened and searched for contraband.
 Contraband are items that are not allowed in the prison.
 Do not decorate your envelopes or letters.
 Envelopes or letters that are decorated with stickers, glitter, or tape will be sent back to you.
 Portions of an inmate’s mail may be kept from the inmate if it could be a threat to security or safety.
 This includes: